SebasSBM/shogi_reader/README.md

 I will slowly improve some of these things and more when I have some spare time, but any commit made by other users to improve the program is appreciated.

-*1*- The notation reading algorythm is not flexible enough because it must be read strictly with this kind of structure -for instance like this:
+*1*- <b>The notation reading algorythm is not flexible enough because it must be read strictly with this kind of structure -for instance like this:</b>

 	  1- G-7h
 	  2- P-3d